ray201ss/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-This project is about pointers, arrays, and strings in C
+This project is about pointers, arrays and strings